 - Career Fair Strategies: Tips for navigating a career fair, including strategies on what to do before, during, and after a networking event with employers.

-- Choosing a Major/Career: Designed to help students learn about career decision-making and the steps to choosing a major, including self-exploration activities and resources to learn about academic majors.
+- Choosing a Major: Designed to help students learn about career decision-making and the steps to choosing a major, including self-exploration activities and resources to learn about academic majors.

 - Dress for Success: Request this workshop for tips on making strong first impressions as it relates to interviewing and business situations.